manojdas/tacad2/_posts/2022-06-04-powerpoly.md

 If we're trying to find the gcd of two *integers* $a$ and $b$, we know that $\gcd(a, b) = \gcd(a - kb, b)$ for any integer $k$.
 So then we can repeatedly replace the larger number with its remainder mod the smaller number until we end up with $\gcd(0, d) = d$ for some nonzero integer $d$.
 For example, \\[\gcd(20, 14) = \gcd(6, 14) = \gcd(6, 2) = \gcd(0, 2) = 2.\\]

-We can do the same thing with polynomials with *rational* coefficients &mdash; given any two polynomials with rational coefficients, in order to find their <span class='hidden' desc='gcd'>The gcd of two rational-coefficient polynomials is defined as the highest-degree monic polynomial (also with rational coefficients) which divides both of them in $\mathbb{Q}[x]$.</span> we can repeatedly replace the higher-degree one with its remainder mod the lower-degree one, until we end up with $\gcd(0, R) = R$ for some polynomial $R \in \mathbb{Q}[x]$.
+We can do the same thing with polynomials with *rational* coefficients &mdash; given any two polynomials with rational coefficients, in order to find their <span class='sd-hidden' desc='gcd'>The gcd of two rational-coefficient polynomials is defined as the highest-degree monic polynomial (also with rational coefficients) which divides both of them in $\mathbb{Q}[x]$.</span> we can repeatedly replace the higher-degree one with its remainder mod the lower-degree one, until we end up with $\gcd(0, R) = R$ for some polynomial $R \in \mathbb{Q}[x]$.
 (The reason we're using *rational* coefficients rather than integer coefficients here is because we can't necessarily do polynomial division in $\mathbb{Z}[x]$ &mdash; if we're dividing by a non-monic polynomial, we may introduce fractions.)

 <div class='example'>
 	Find $\gcd(x^3 + 3x + 1, x^2 - 2)$.